-With only eight days left until safari departure, I decided to tackle the dreaded malaria medicine issue!
-Past experiences with malaria medications were unpleasant.
-Of course getting the disease would be even worse!
+With eight days until safari departure, I decided to tackle the dreaded malaria medication issue!
+My past experiences with malaria medicine were unpleasant.
+Getting the disease would be even worse!

-I visited a travel clinic in Cape Town on Strand Street and decided to go with a generic form of Malarone developed here in South Africa – Mozitec.
-Malarone is expensive in the US.
-Other less expensive antimalarial medicines, like doxycycline, have brutal side effects and are really hard on the body.
+I visited a travel clinic in Cape Town and selected Mozitec, a generic form of Malarone developed in South Africa.
+Mozitec contains atovaquone and proguanil and kills malaria parasites living inside red blood cells and other tissues.
+In the US, Malarone is expensive.
+Other less-expensive antimalarial medicines like Doxycycline have brutal side effects and are hard on the body.

-I begin taking one Mozitec tablet / day when we leave Namibia and continue taking it for 7 days after returning to Cape Town in late March.
+When we leave Namibia, I begin taking one Mozitec tablet / day and continue taking it for 7 days after returning to Cape Town.
 My body will be full of the stuff for some time….
-Sadly, the truth of the matter is no malaria medication can boast 100% protection from getting the disease.
-You must take multiple precautions or be ready to face the consequences.
+Sadly, the truth is no malaria medication can boast 100 percent protection from the disease.
+If you want to be safe, it’s necessary to take multiple precautions or be ready to suffer the consequences.

 Malaria can be fatal.
-The Center for Disease Control (CDC) estimates that 90 percent of malaria deaths occur in Africa, mostly in young children under the age of 5.
-Malaria deaths are usually related to one or more serious complications, including cerebral malaria when parasite-filled blood cells block small blood vessels to the brain resulting in swelling or brain damage
+The Center for Disease Control (CDC) estimates that 90 percent of deaths occur in Africa, mostly in young children under the age of five.
+Deaths are related to serious complications, including cerebral malaria when parasite-filled blood cells block small blood vessels to the brain resulting in swelling or brain damage

-Deaths also occur from other side effects, including pulmonary edema, breathing problems, kidney, liver, or spleen failure, and severe anemia.
-Some forms of malaria even cause low blood sugar – it’s a very nasty disease!
+Deaths also occur from various side effects, including pulmonary edema, severe anemia, breathing problems, and kidney, liver, or spleen failure.
+Some forms of malaria even cause low blood sugar – it’s a nasty disease!

-You get malaria from being bitten by an infected female mosquito carrying a parasite called Plasmodium.
-Plasmodium parasites carry the disease to your liver and eventually infect your red blood cells.
+You get malaria when bitten by an infected female mosquito carrying a parasite called Plasmodium.
+Plasmodium parasites carry the disease to your liver and eventually infect the red blood cells.
 Malaria is curable if diagnosed and treated promptly.
-Symptoms appear a few weeks after a bite and include high fever, sweating, headache, vomiting, and diarrhea – not a fun scenario.
+Symptoms appear a few weeks after a bite and include high fever, sweating, headache, vomiting, and diarrhea.

 The biggest risk factor for developing malaria is living in or visiting tropical areas where the disease is common.
-Many sub types of malaria parasites exist and the disease is recurring.
-The variety that causes the most lethal complications is most commonly found south of the Sahara Desert where I will be for almost two months.
+Many sub-types of malaria parasites exist and the disease is recurring.
+The parasite variety that causes the most lethal complications is commonly found south of the Sahara Desert where I will be for almost two months!

-Last year I picked up an amoeba while traveling in Peru.
-It happened from eating contaminated fruit and vegetables.
-The Peruvian doctor who treated me advised sticking to boiled or packaged food (yuck)….
-The amoeba wasn’t fun but I imagine it’s nothing compared to contracting malaria!
+Last year while traveling in Peru I picked up an amoeba.
+It was the result of eating contaminated fruit and vegetables.
+The Peruvian doctor who treated me advised sticking to boiled or packaged food – yuck….
+The amoeba wasn’t fun, but I imagine it’s nothing compared to contracting malaria.
 I have just about every vaccine known to man – shame they can’t develop one for malaria….